eclipse-archived/ceylon-lang.org/documentation/tour/language-module.md

 ordinary classes.
 Ceylon has fewer built-in numeric types than other C-like
 languages:

-* `Natural` represents the unsigned integers and zero,
 * `Integer` represents signed integers,
 * `Float` represents floating point approximations to the real numbers,
 * `Whole` represents arbitrary-precision signed integers, and
 * `Decimal` represents arbitrary-precision and arbitrary-scale decimals.

-`Natural`, `Integer` and `Float` have 64-bit precision by default.
+`Integer` and `Float` have 64-bit precision by default.
 Eventually, you'll be able to specify that a value has 32-bit precision by annotating it `small`.
 But note that this annotation is really just a hint that the compiler is free to ignore (and it currently does).

 ## Numeric literals

-There are only two kinds of numeric literals: literals for `Naturals`, and literals for `Floats`:
+There are only two kinds of numeric literals: literals for `Integers`, and literals for `Floats`:

-    Natural one = 1;
+    Integer one = 1;
     Float oneHundredth = 0.01;
     Float oneMillion = 1.0E+6;

 The digits of a numeric literal may be grouped using underscores.
 If the digits are grouped, then groups must contain exactly three digits.

-    Natural twoMillionAndOne = 2_000_001;
+    Integer twoMillionAndOne = 2_000_001;
     Float pi = 3.141_592_654;

 A very large or small numeric literals may be qualified by one of the